breezy-weather/breezy-weather/docs/SOURCES.md

 Unless otherwise specified, features in the following sources will only work for the intended countries and territories.

 ### AEMET
-> _Coming soon:_ will be available starting from v5.3.0
+> Available starting from v5.3.0
 >
 > 🔐 **This source requires an API key.** [Register here](https://opendata.aemet.es/centrodedescargas/inicio)